Grants to Pay Off Student Loans

-If you’re one of the roughly 46 million Americans with student loan debt, you may already be aware of loan forgiveness and special repayment plans.
-But also know that there are grants to pay off student loans.
+If you’re one of the roughly 45 million Americans with student loan debt, you may already know about loan forgiveness and special repayment plans — however, there are also grants to pay off student loans.

-You can find these student loan grants via federal and state government-funded programs as well as nonprofit organizations.
-Many are easy grants to get, though the majority of these opportunities also come with service or employment requirements.
+You can find these student loan grants via federal and state government-funded programs, as well as nonprofit organizations.
+But while many of these grants might be easy to get, most of the opportunities come with service or employment requirements.

 Wondering how to get rid of student loans?
-There are plenty of free grants and student loan forgiveness programs available based on your profession, where you work and how long you’ve carried your student loan debt.
+There are plenty of available free grants to pay off debt and student loan forgiveness programs, based on your profession, where you work and how long you’ve carried your student loans.

-Here are the main categories to help you narrow your search:
+Here are some general categories to help narrow your search:

 Grants for health care professionals